WitoDelnat/keat/README.md

 Afterwards you enable a feature's variate through Keat's **configuration** and extend its possibilities with **plugins** for progressive rollouts, targeted audiences, remote configuration and much more.

-All of this comes with amazing TypeScript support - `keat.eval` knows your feature names and automatically infers the return type.
+All of this comes with amazing TypeScript support - `keat.variation` knows your feature names and automatically infers the return type.

 ```typescript
 import { Keat, booleanFlag, useRollouts } from "keat/core";